 The College was named in honour of the work done by the late Canadian Prime Minister and Canada’s only Nobel Peace Laureate, Lester B. Pearson.
 Prime Minister Pearson initiated the work to found a United World College “of the Pacific” as a way of continuing the promotion of peace and understanding in the world.

->

-> MISSA has been sharing the campus with Pearson College since 1984.
+MISSA has been sharing the campus with Pearson College every summer since 1984.

 Goldstream News Gazette